Emergent magnetic texture in driven twisted bilayer graphene: Local current patterns.

-The current intensity presents similar patterns and values on both layers which is remarkable given the fact that the electrons are injected only into the bottom layer.
-Arguably even more remarkable is the strong enhancement of the current in the AA-stacked regions which can be up to twenty times stronger compared to $I_{SD}^{bond}$.
-The formation of these hot spots can be linked to the enhanced density of states observed on the AA-stacked regions.
-It can also be observed in the continuum model, see SM.\cite{SI}
+It is clearly seen that there is a strong enhancement of the current in the AA-stacked regions which can be up to twenty times stronger compared to $I_{SD}^{bond}$ for $V_g=0.1~\text{meV}$.
+The formation of these hot spots can be linked to the enhanced density of states around the CNP observed on the AA-stacked regions.
+It can also be observed in the continuum model, see ESI\dag.
+Even more remarkable is the fact that the current intensity presents similar patterns and values on both layers given the fact that the electrons are injected only into the bottom layer.

+To examine the origin of the current in the top layer, we calculated the source-drain current for large and small angles setting $V_{SD}=100~\mu\text{eV}$.
+The result is shown in \Fref{Ireal}(f).
+For $\theta = 9.4^{\circ}$, the current is carried by one transverse mode in the bottom layer ($I_{SD}=\frac{2e}{h}V_{SD}$ where $\frac{2e}{h} = 80$ nA/meV).
+Around the CNP for $\theta =2.6^{\circ}$, the source-drain current is slightly modified, however, when the current map is plotted we observe similar magnitudes in the top and bottom layer and hot spots on the AA-stacked regions (see ESI\dag).
+Given that the total source-drain current is not reduced, we are forced to assume that the observed flow of charge is a response of the top layer to the injected current.